 - Pour liquid smoke all over and rub into every nook and cranny.
 Repeat this process with the worcestershire and the yellow mustard until it is fully coated with each.

 - Combine kosher salt, paprika, lemon pepper, cayenne, garlic powder, onion powder, ground black pepper and dry mustard in a small bowl; stir to combine.
-Rub all over pork shoulder ensuring you get into every nook and cranny.
+Rub this dry rub all over the pork shoulder, ensuring you get into every nook and cranny.

 - Let sit 15-30 minutes OR you can wrap in plastic wrap and let sit in the refrigerator overnight.

 - Bring a large cast iron skillet to medium-high heat.
 Add butter (or ghee or olive oil) and swirl to coat the pan.
 Sear the pork shoulder on all sides.
-Place the pork shoulder onto the prepared baking sheet on top of the wire rack.
+Place the pork shoulder on the wire rack, which is on the prepared sheet pan.

 - Place in the oven, middle rack, and let cook 7-8 hours or until the internal temperature reaches 190-200 degrees F (the closer you get to 200 degrees F. the more “fall-apart” it will be – you can go up to about 205 degrees).